 - Find a target.
 In the movie, a woman who recently experienced the traumatic murder of her aunt was targeted by the man who was after her inherited valuable jewels.
 Unfortunately, traumatized victims tend to look a bit foggy, seem confused, distracted, withdrawn, and discouraged.
 A person meaning harm looks for such a person because they are less likely to be present and aware of any potential schemes.

 - Charm the target.
 At first, the gaslighter will seem to be the perfect person.
 They will be attentive, caring, and constantly present.
 While this is comforting to the target, it is actually a method of studying their victim.
 The more they learn, the greater the ability to successfully twist the truth.
-In this case, charm is very deceitful.
+In this case, the charm is very deceitful.

 - Push the boundaries.
 Early on in a relationship, it is normal to establish a boundary such as needing some time alone or with friends.
 A person, who truly cares for another, respects this limitation.
 But a person with ulterior motives will show up unexpectedly with some excuse of “missing them” or “needing to see them”.
 This is actually a test to see how the target responds.
-Any tolerance of boundary stretching is a signal that a person is insecure and can be manipulated.
+Any tolerance of boundary-stretching is a signal that a person is insecure and can be manipulated.

 - Gives surprise gifts.
 A common tactic is to give a gift for no reason and then randomly take it away.
 The gift is usually something that is highly valued.
 Once appreciation is shown, then it is removed as a precursor to a push-pull abuse tactic.
 The idea is that the gaslighter is in complete control of their victim: giving pleasure and then taking it away.
 This creates a strange fear that things will be taken away if the target does not do exactly what is demanded.

 - Isolates from others.
-In order to be effective, the gaslighter needs to be the only dominate voice in the victim’s head.
+In order to be effective, the gaslighter needs to be the only dominant voice in the victim’s head.
 So all friends, family, and even neighbors are systematically removed from the target’s life.
 There are excuses for this distance such as “your mother is crazy”, “your best friend said you are a gossip” and “no one cares for you as much as I do”.
 This reinforces the dependency on the gaslighter to meet all of the needs of their victim.

 - Makes subtle statements.
 Once the stage is set, the actual work of manipulation begins.
 It starts with hints of “you are forgetful” or “you are angry”.
 The victim might not actually be forgetful but a little suggestion followed by the random disappearance of items such as keys easily reinforces the concept.
 The target might not feel anger and in an attempt to defend, says “no I’m not”.
 To which the gaslighter responds, “I can hear it the tone of your voice and your body language, I know you better than you know yourself.”
 Even if a person wasn’t feeling anger before, they will be now.

 - Plants seeds of imagination.
-This is step is begins by suggesting that a person is imagining things that aren’t real.
+This is step begins by suggesting that a person is imagining things that aren’t real.
 It is reinforced through intentional removal of “lost” items, claiming they hear random noises, and generating unnecessary emergencies.
 Everything is done to cause the victim to become even more dependent on the gaslighter’s perception.
 Frequently, this step is done in conjunction with a repetition of the other previous six steps.

 - Attack and retreat.
 The push-pull abuse tactic comes into full view as the gaslighter attacks the victim through random anger outbursts which are designed to startle a person into further submission.
 Then they follow it by making a joke of the incident claiming that the target’s reaction is an overreaction.
 The victim feels ridiculous and subsequently trusts their instincts even less.
-A successful completion of this phase gives the gaslighter complete control to now convince their victim that they are going crazy.
+Successful completion of this phase gives the gaslighter complete control to now convince their victim that they are going crazy.